5afe/contract-proxy-kit/README.md

 );
 ```

-#### Support for WalletConnected Gnosis Safe
+#### Support for connection to a Gnosis Safe

-When WalletConnected to Gnosis Safe, `execTransactions` will use the Safe's native support for sending batch transactions (via `gs_multi_send`).
+When connected to a Gnosis Safe, `execTransactions` will use the Safe's native support for sending batch transactions (via `gs_multi_send`).
 In this case, the gas price option is not available, and `execTransactions` will only return a transaction hash.

 ```js
 const { hash } = await cpk.execTransactions([